-- 1. Submit typewritten letter addressed to the Equine Education Board, Equine Department, Saint Mary-of-the-Woods College, Saint Mary of the Woods, IN 47876.
+- Submit typewritten letter addressed to the Equine Education Board, Equine Department, Saint Mary-of-the-Woods College, Saint Mary of the Woods, IN 47876.
 Address the following: - a.
 Why have I chosen equine studies? - b.
 Why have I chosen the specific equine track (business, general, training/instruction)? - c.
 What personal qualities will I contribute to the equine field? - d.
 How will I exemplify responsible commitment to the equine profession?

-The letter of application may be submitted whenever the candidate has: a) completed at least 32 credit hours with a cumulative GPA of 2.5 or above, and b) completed at least one field experience, and c) provide letter(s) of reference regarding your experience.
-Typically, candidates will submit letters of application during their sophomore year.
+The letter of application may be submitted whenever the candidate has: a) completed at least 32 credit hours with a cumulative GPA of 2.5 or above, and b) completed at least one field experience, c) provide letter(s) of reference regarding your experience.
+Candidates must submit letter of application during their sophomore year no later than February. d) Transfer students must apply for acceptance after completing one semester of coursework as a full time student at SMWC.